stfxecutables/df-analyze/README.md

 by `df-anaylze`.
 Unusable features are features which are:

 1. Constant (all values identical or identical except NaNs)
-2. Sequential (autocorrellated) datetime data
+2. Sequential (autocorrelated) datetime data
 3. Identifiers (all values unique and not continuous / floats)

 Then, features are identified as one of: